49LabsAI/SovSeal/README.md

 2. Navigate to **Settings** in the app
 3. Enter your email address and click "Connect with Storacha"
 4. Check your email and click the verification link
-5. Select a payment plan (free tier available: 5GB storage + egress)
+5. Your space will be created automatically
-6. Your space will be created automatically
+6. Connection persists across sessions - no need to reconnect!